ImperialCardioGenetics/uORFs/5primeUTRannotator/README.md

 # 5' UTR annotator

+We have upgraded the plugin.
+Please check out https://github.com/ImperialCardioGenetics/UTRannotator

 ## Description

 A VEP Plugin to annotate 5' UTR variants specifically, variants that create upstream AUGs (uAUGs) and disrupt stop codons of upstream open reading frames (uORFs)